Torrance Memorial foot specialists can help keep you moving, pain-free.

 Our feet and ankles support us all day long—from the moment we step

-out of bed throughout our day: standing, walking, maybe jogging or playing
+out of bed until the end of the day: standing, walking, maybe jogging

-a sport, perhaps even dancing.
-But how often do we think about them ...
+or playing a sport, perhaps even dancing.
+But how often do we think about

-until something happens?
-That’s when Torrance Memorial Medical Center’s
+them ... until something happens?
+That’s when Torrance Memorial

 People take thousands of steps a day, day after day, year after year, notes

-diabetes.
-“My goal is to get patients back to their activities,
+“My goal is to get patients back to their activities, back to the

-back to the shoes they like to wear, without pain,” Dr. Zickuhr
+shoes they like to wear, without pain,” Dr. Zickuhr explains.
+“I

-explains.
-“I see a whole host of problems; every patient is unique.”
+see a whole host of problems.
+Every patient is unique.”

 That said, foot and ankle injuries most often result from overexertion,